Matanbitton/WeatherApp/README.md

 - discovering that async and await are the best things since sliced bread.

-- Working with API's can be really fun also there are a triliion of them online for free!
+- Working with API's can be really fun also there are a triliion of them online for free that you can build cool stuff with!

 ## Connect with me: